joaoh82/space_invaders/README.md

 - [x] Enemy firing system
 - [x] Player explosion and respawing after some time
 - [x] Enemy movement in spiral formation
-- [ ] Implement attribute system with health, ammo and score for player
+- [ ] Implement attribute system with health player

 ### Roadmap
 Features that are in the roadmap of the project:

 *Ideally in order of priority, but nothing set in stone.*

+- [ ] Implement score system
+- [ ] Implement Pause on pressing P
 - [ ] Add damage setting to laser
 - [ ] Add UI elements to screen
   - [ ] Health bar